-15.1 General guidelines for all students:
+22. 1 General guidelines for all students:

-- a.
+a.
 It is the intent of Southeastern College to emphasize Biblical guidelines of modesty, appropriateness and avoidance of extremes in dress and appearance.
-This is in contrast to the unkempt and morally suggestive styles of the world.
+This is in contrast to

+- the unkempt and morally suggestive styles of the world.
 Students are to remember that Christians are called to follow Christ in all things. - b.
 Students are to avoid torn, ill-fitted, ragged, (etc.) clothes that present an unkempt appearance. - c.
 Students are to avoid "morally questionable" clothing.
-This includes but is not confined to the following: - 1) Tight fitting clothes (for guys as well as ladies) - 2) Unbuttoned shirts/blouses or necklines and backs that are too low, as well as too thin. - 3) Tank tops (men and women) - 4) No shirts or blouses with writing or pictures may be worn to class. - 15.2 Tattoos and body piercings are not allowed.
-Lady students may have two piercings in the lower ear lobes only. - 15.3 Off campus students are expected to follow the college's dress guidelines. - 15.4 On days when students do not have a class or after a student has attended his/her final class may choose to change into casual attire.
+This includes but is not confined to the following: - 1) Tight fitting clothes (for guys as well as ladies). - 2) Unbuttoned shirts/blouses or necklines and backs that are too low, as well as too thin. - 3) Tank tops (men and women) - 4) No shirts or blouses with writing or pictures may be worn to class. - 22.
+2 Tattoos and body piercings are not allowed.
+Lady students may have two piercings in the lower ear lobes only. - 22.
+3 Off campus students are expected to follow the college's dress guidelines. - 22.
+4 On days when students do not have a class or after a student has attended his/her final class may choose to change into casual attire.
 What constitutes casual attire will be as follows: - a.
 Men may wear Khaki type pants or nice jeans, a collared polo or dress shirt (any shirt that is deemed to be too long must remain tucked). - b.
 Ladies may wear denim skirts, walking short and appropriate top. - c.
-When dressed in casual attire students' must maintain a neat appearance.
+When dressed in casual attire students must maintain a neat appearance.

-15.5 Class and Church Attire:
+22. 5 Class and Church Attire for male students:

 - a.
 Due to the fact that there are more clothing styles and choices than can be enumerated, the principle for class and chapel attire is modesty and appropriateness. - b.
 The administration of Southeastern reserves the right to determine what is and is not appropriate.
 Below we have included an example of what we are striving for. - c.
-For class male students are to wear dress shirts, ties, slacks or appropriate pant, and dress shoes with socks which cover the ankle. - d.
+For class on Tuesday, Thursday, and Friday male students are to wear dress shirts, ties, slacks or appropriate pant, and dress shoes with socks which cover the ankle. - d.
 No athletic shoes, flip flops, open toed, work boots, ragged and dirty foot wear may be worn to class. - e.
-Mondays will be casual attire day for the guy's class attendance.
+Monday and Wednesday casual dress will be allowed for the men's class attendance.
 This means they can dress as they do during Final Exams.
 Khakis or nice jeans and a collared shirt may be worn. - f.
-Suits and sport coats must be worn to all Sunday services, revival services and appropriate college functions.

-- 1) Wednesday night attire will be dress slacks, a dress shirt with a tie that is appropriately tied. - 2) Male students who work in ministries on Wednesday nights that require collared shirts may be allowed to wear khaki pants and a collared, polo shirt.
+Suits and sport coats must be worn to all Sunday morning services, revival services and appropriate college functions.
+Sunday night attire can be business casual. - 1) Wednesday night attire will be based on the attire of the of the Pastor of the church attended; however, no jeans or tee shirts can be worn. - 2) Male students who work in ministries on Wednesday nights that require collared shirts may be allowed to wear khaki pants and a collared, polo shirt.
 This shirt cannot be advertizing anything, (i.e. sporting events, venues etc.)